History of the Guitar

 Aside from the carousel, I also designed horizontal and vertical timelines which users could click through as well as scroll through.

-Minimalist
+The Minimalist Design

 To limit information overload, while detailing every instrument, I implemented click-to-reveal animation buttons for the user to read more.
 This interaction keeps the design minimal and focuses on the advancements rather than the specifics.

-After some trial and error with implementation on Webflow and HTML/CSS, I completed the project and received further feedback from a panel of three design professors at USC.
+After some trial and error with implementation on Webflow and HTML/CSS, I completed the project and received further feedback from a panel of design professors at USC.

 The feedback I received was overwhelmingly positive, affirming my belief that my designs would be minimal yet usable and could be an effective design for teaching the subject in a simplified manner.